nmeri17/suphle-docs/src/docs/v1/exceptions/index.md

 // example (still true?)

 You may observe that when your call to `assertWillCatchException` passes, response gets dumped to terminal.
 This is because PHPUnit starts buffering output during each test.
 When your action raises the exception you expect it to, this buffer isn't cleaned/flushed, and on script termination, all variables from when request failed are automatically flushed by PHP

+`DetectedExceptionManager::queueAlertAdapter` is used for preventing errors from terminating user requests.
+It's a method used by a number of constructs such as the `ServiceErrorCatcher` decorator, `BaseHttpRequest`, among others.
+However, when automating tests for the software, we usually do not want to receive alerts about our broken program, so this method is stubbed out with a dummy that does nothing.
+This is because when requests are sent in, Suphle has another channel it uses to detect whether or not an error occured.
+When constructs that directly interact with this method fail within a test and we want to know what happened, the `muffleExceptionBroadcast` property should be set to `true`